barryw/CustomBasicCommands/README.md

 - `SCREEN` - Select the 1k offset for the current video screen.
 The default is 1 ($0400) in bank 0.
 Each bank can hold 16 screens (not all can be used for screen RAM), so the value here has to be between 0 and 15.
 - `STASH` - Copy bytes from the C64 to an attached REU.
 Example `STASH $0400, $0, 1000, 0` would copy the default screen to REU address $0 in bank $0.
 - `FETCH` - Copy bytes from an attached REU to the C64.
 Example `FETCH $0400, $0, 1000, 0` would copy bytes from REU address $0, bank $0 to the C64's default screen $0400
+- `MEMLOAD` - Loads binary data from disk into memory.
+Example `MEMLOAD "SHAPES.SPR",8,$8000` would load shape data from the file `SHAPES.SPR` to $8000, which is the start of VIC bank 2
+- `MEMSAVE` - Saves binary data from memory to disk.
+Example `MEMSAVE "@:SHAPES.SPR,P,W",$8000,$8040` would save the 64 bytes between $8000 and $8040 to a file named `SHAPES.SPR`
+- `SPRSET` - Turn sprites on/off as well as set their pointer to their shape data.
+- `SPRPOS` - Set a sprite's X and Y positions.
+X can be 0 - 511 and Y can be 0 - 255
+- `SPRCOLOR` - Set a sprite's color

 As well as a couple of functions: